SynthStrip: Skull-Stripping for Any Brain Image

 SynthStrip Dataset

-The SynthStrip dataset (6.7 GB) is a freely available collection of full-head images with corresponding ground-truth brain masks from 622 MRI, CT, and PET scans.
-This diverse data collection includes images acquired with various MRI contrasts, resolutions, and in subject populations ranging from infants to patients with glioblastoma.
-See the included README file for the license terms and a breakdown of the dataset.
-While we cannot redistribute the CT and PET data, we include information on how to obtain these.
+The SynthStrip dataset is a collection of full-head images with associated ground-truth brain masks from 622 MRI, CT, and PET scans.
+We include label maps for 131 adult MPRAGE scans, with standard FreeSurfer brain labels and additional non-brain labels.
+The images span various MRI contrasts, resolutions, and populations ranging from infants to glioblastoma patients.
+While we cannot redistribute the CT and PET data, we provide information on how to obtain these.
+The 2D subset consists of sagittal slices extracted from each file in the 3D dataset.

 SynthStrip Tool